-Glenn Close, James Franco and Brit Marling recently signed on to star in the film version of “The Grace That Keeps This World,” the 2005 novel by Susquehanna University English and Creative Writing Professor Tom Bailey.
+Emmy Award–winning actor Bryan Cranston has been cast to play the lead role of Gary Hazen in the screen adaptation of “The Grace That Keeps This World,” the 2005 novel by Susquehanna University English and Creative Writing Professor Tom Bailey.
 The movie will be directed by Azazel Jacobs from a screenplay adapted by Matthew Aldrich.

 Bailey’s novel tells the story of long-married couple Gary and Susan Hazen and their two adult sons, whose life in the remote Adirondacks is shifting against troubling currents.
 The younger Hazen son is drawn toward the wider world beyond his hometown, while the older son harbors a secret he fears will disappoint his father.
 As the family prepares for a hunting trip, with a zealous enforcement officer looking into violations, tensions build toward a dramatic end.